 At lead-acid battery plants, we are undertaking measures to reduce water intake including reusing cooling water, which is used in large volumes during the charging process, and recycling water that has been appropriately treated, such as rainwater and backwash water from industrial water filtration equipment.
 In addition, by switching the water nozzles of water-cooling devices in the outdoor units of dehumidifiers to spray nozzles at specialized battery factories, we are working to reduce the amount of cooling water used by air conditioning equipment while maintaining the necessary cooling performance.

-The Group considers that promoting effective utilization of resources as well as the 3Rs (reduce: reduce waste generation; reuse; and recycle) are crucial for contributing to the realization of a recycling-oriented society.
-As lead-acid batteries that constitute the Group's main product use harmful substances (such as lead) as raw materials, we are committed to stressing on the importance of proper disposal of waste generated in our production processes.
+Refer here for data on changes in the ratio of recycled lead used as raw material in lead-acid batteriesThe Group considers that promoting effective utilization of resources as well as the 3Rs (reduce: reduce waste generation; reuse; and recycle) are crucial for contributing to the realization of a recycling-oriented society.
+As lead-acid batteries that constitute the Group's main product use harmful substances (such as lead) as raw materials, we recognize the importance of proper disposal of waste generated in our production processes.

 By promoting quality improvement activities aimed at reducing in-process defects, the Group ensures reduced waste generation (including hazardous waste).
-In addition, we are committed to reducing amount of waste generated by reusing raw material loss (such as lead scrap) in the production processes.
+In addition, we are committed to reducing the amount of waste generated by reusing raw material loss (such as lead scrap) in the production processes.
 As for recycling, we are engaged in activities to improve the rate of recycling of resources.
 We have also established a system to ensure proper disposal of waste in accordance with laws and regulations so as to prevent improper waste disposal (including illegal dumping).

 Examples of initiatives for effective use of resources